jplflyer/QtWeb-Tutorial/README.md

     ./bootstrap.sh
     sudo ./b2 --with=all install

 Note that this will overwrite any other boost library you may already have.
-I have later directions for installing PostgreSQL.
-You'll want to do that, which will also install libpq.
+Libpq comes with PostgreSQL, which you've already installed.
 The C++ library is here:

 https://github.com/jtv/libpqxx

-I'm sorry, I don't have good installation directions.
+I'm sorry, I don't have good installation directions, but it shouldn't be hard.

 # Installing and Configuring Qt
 You can begin here: https://doc.qt.io/qt-5/wasm.html.
 However, the directions are flawed, and it took me some time to work it out, so I'm going to walk you through the entire process.